telerik/ajax-docs/controls/spell/getting-started.md

 1. In the Solution Explorer, right-click the project and select Add | Add ASP.NET Folder | App_Data.

-1. Locate the App_GlobalResources and App_Data folders in your Telerik UI for ASP.NET AJAXTelerik UI installation folder.
+1. Locate the App_GlobalResources and App_Data folders in your Telerik® UI for ASP.NET AjaxTelerik UI installation folder.

 1. Copy the App_Data\RadSpell to the project's \App_Data folder.